Actindo-AG/Documentation/PIM/API/02_GetStarted.md

         -H 'Authorization: Bearer EYqSCcJOoBgbOxgHJpU3stvliosc+EGEFQ60QplUPjNuCOTfoebG2kvUg5sb574TjI94aEUMBG0I2DS+LulBQj+sXGIl3FX+3QFICEDb1Sw+HzfO1K34QhB60rkULlN2' \
         'https://[your-workspace].actindo.com/Actindo.CoreModules.Tools.TenantTest.ping?ping=42'

+    Replace *your-workspace* with the name of your instance, and the example values with your access token (bearer) code that you have obtained in [Step 3: Generate an access token](#step-3-generate-an-access-token).

-    If the access token is valid, a success response is returned, as displayed in the following response sample.
+2. If the access token is valid, a success response is returned, as displayed in the following response sample.

     **Response sample**